AmalShalabi/Strapi-menu-useContext-demo/README.md

 ## Introduction

-This is a simple React app built with Vite and designed to practice using the useContext hook.
+This is a simple React app built with Vite with Responsive design to practice using the useContext hook.
 The app is inspired by John Smilga's React projects and utilizes a data (json file, inspired by strapi menu) .

 ## Installation